 Remember that although autumn means feeding time for bass and other freshwater fish, it’s not uncommon for these creatures to become sluggish toward the end of the season, making it difficult to get a bite.
 That’s where the Small Fry 1’s faster action will definitely come in handy and conquer any fish hesitation.

-Topwater Baits: Available in various shapes to create different actions on the water’s surface, topwater baits are traditionally designed to imitate a fleeing or struggling bait fish.
+Topwater Baits: Available in various shapes to create different actions on the water’s surface, topwater baits are traditionally designed to imitate a fleeing or struggling baitfish.
 And depending on your presentation, these lures can create either erratic or steady spinning movements, making them all too appealing to bass.

 Recommended for Topwater Baits:

 Now that you know which lures are ideal for bass fishing, check out Bagley Bait’s online shop to find all the jigs and hard baits you need to have a killer season!
-For question about bass fishing or to learn more techniques from the pros, contact us today!
+For questions about bass fishing or to learn more techniques from the pros, contact us today!